Bladder Cancer (cont.)

 What is bladder cancer grading?

 Grading of bladder cancer is done by the pathologist by examination of the tumor specimen under a microscope.
 It is a measure of the extent by which the tumor cells differ in their appearance from normal bladder cells.
-Greater the distortion of appearance, the higher the grade assigned.
+The greater the distortion of appearance, the higher the grade assigned.
 High-grade cancers are more aggressive than low-grade ones and have a greater propensity to invade into the bladder wall and spread to other parts of the body.
+An example of grading is listed as follows:

 - Grade 1 cancers have cells that look very much like normal cells.
 They are called low grade or well differentiated and tend to grow slowly and are not likely to spread.